mit-pdos/sigmaos/tutorial/02_remote_dev.md

   sometimes drop packets of fail entirely.
 The best thing to do is run a "Link Test" as soon as you get your cluster, to make sure the network is fully functional.
 You can start a link test from the home page of your experiment.
+- CloudLab sets up its machines to have a very small root partition, which fills up easily.
+Any data or logging should make sure to be written to a larger partition.
+- Many CloudLab machines have multiple CPUs/NUMA nodes.
+However, the Linux Scheduler has bugs which cause unexpected performance issues which manifest in multi-NUMA node configurations.
+As such, it's important to turn off the second CPU when benchmarking.